-The real trick is being able to get to a consistent angle each time and to judge the distance from the kerb reliably – not being able to do these which makes any method unreliable.
+The real trick is being able to get to a consistent angle each time and to judge the distance from the kerb reliably – those two things work together and are critical.
+Not being able to do these is what makes any method unreliable.
 It’s like baking a cake.
 Use the correct quantities of your ingredients and you get a cake at the end.
 Use the wrong quantities and you get a mess.

 How far ahead of the target car should I stop?

 It doesn’t really matter as long as the back end of your car is further forward than the back end of the target.
+Just don’t overdo it and end up completely beyond the target vehicle.
 As a rough guide when using another car, make your wing mirrors level with the front of the target car’s bonnet (or its boot if it is facing the other way).
 Obviously, a lorry or van is much bigger, so you’ll have to judge for yourself.

 How can I tell when I’m level with the back of the other car?

 Your instructor will be able to tell you when to stop in the right place.
 At that point, look out of the nearside rear passenger window and look where the target car’s back end appears.
 Use that as your reference in future.